20 Books of Summer 2017: Book 1

 “Do you think they’ll think I’m awful?” she said.
 (Loc 8022)

-The pace of the mystery is slower than in other Christie books I’ve read and the murder victim takes a while to show up.
+The pace of the mystery is slower than in other Christie books I’ve read and the murder takes a while to happen.
 Through the first act, Jerry and Joanna are left to puzzle over anonymous notes which don’t seem terribly threatening at first.
 Tension builds nicely through these scenes while the reader waits for something to happen.
 The letters make wild and improper accusations, but they’re so obviously false that everyone’s reaction is to throw them on the fire.
-For a time, this is the biggest mystery: in a tiny town where everyone knows each other’s business, why would anyone put so much effort into fake secrets:
+For a time, this is the biggest mystery:

 “There are so many things the letters might say, but don’t.
 That’s what is so curious.”